brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 ---

 A _version control system (VCS)_ is a tool that allows you to store source code, share it with your team, integrate your work together, and track changes over time.
-I cannot imagine developing software without using a VCS.
-It's a central part of every modern software delivery process.
-And there's nothing modern about it: nearly 25 years ago, using version control was item #1 on the [Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)
-(a quick test you can use to rate the quality of a software team), and the first version control system was developed roughly 50 years ago.

-Despite all that, I still come across a surprising number of developers who don't know how or why to use version control.
+A VCS is a central part of every modern [software delivery]({{ site.url }}) process, and yet, I still frequently come across developers who don't know how or why to use version control.
 If you're one of these developers, it's nothing to be ashamed of, and you'll find that if you take a small amount of time to learn it now, it's one of those skills that will benefit you for years to come.
-This tutorial will teach you to use two of the most popular version control tools available today, Git and GitHub, in a hands-on tutorial that takes about 15 minutes.
+This tutorial will teach you to use two of the most popular version control tools available today, Git and GitHub, through a series of hands-on exercises that take about 15 minutes.

+Here's what this tutorial will cover:

+* [Version control primer](#version-control-primer): Learn the basics of what a VCS is and why you might use one.
+* [Git crash course](#a-crash-course-on-git): Learn to use Git locally, on your own computer.
+* [GitHub crash course](#a-crash-course-on-github): Learn to use Git with others by using GitHub.

-Let's get started.
+Let's get started by learning the basics of version control.

 ## Version control primer